segmentio/segment-docs/src/connections/functions/insert-functions.md

 2. From the Select Type screen, select **Insert Functions** and click **Next: Build function**.
 3. Write your function code, then click **Use Sample Event** to test it.
 Create a sample event, then click **Run** to test.
 4. Click **Next: Configure and Deploy** to add a function name, description, and logo.
 5. Click **Create function** to create your insert function.
-You'll see the insert function displayed in the Insert functions tab.
+You'll see the function displayed in the Insert functions tab.

-Next, you'll need to connect your insert function to a destination:
+For data to flow to your downstream destinations, you'll need to connect your insert function to a destination:

 1. Select the insert function you'd like to connect.
-From the pop-out side pane, you can edit, delete, and connect the insert function.
+From the side pane, you can edit, delete, and connect the insert function.
 2. Click **Connect to a destination**.
-3. From the drop down menu, select the destination you'd like to connect to and click **Connect to destination**.
+3. Select the destination you'd like to connect to and click **Connect to destination**.

 ### Using the Destinations tab